-New Update · CRETE Playtest update for 28 September 2025
+New update · CRETE Playtest update for 28 September 2025

-- Fixed a bug where you could pick the same character twice in Multiplayer.
+- Active alert levels (based on destroying elements) reduced between 10 to 30 %.

-Tomorrow I will be working on polishing the crafting weapon mechanics so feel more balanced and easier to get the basic abilities.
+- Fixed a bug where you coudn't dodge a Narcae plant pick up.

 Update notes via Steam Community